 - Ease of installation as a solar heat pump uses the same connections as an electric hot water system.

 Heat pump suitability

-*Energy Matters do not recommend installing heat pump units in areas with low average temperatures.
-Although the units will work in cold weather, installation in cold climates will cause longer compressor runtimes which can lead to reduced unit life expectancy and greater energy consumption.
+Installing heat pump hot water systems in locations with low average temperatures is not advisable.
+Although the units will work in cold weather, installation in cold climates will cause longer compressor runtimes, reducing the unit life expectancy and greater energy consumption.

-Energy Matters do not recommend the installation of heat pumps in RECs zone 4 or the colder areas of Zone 3.
-Zones 1 & 2 are generally warm enough to enable efficient operation of heat pumps.
-The yearly average ambient temperature should be equal to or greater than 19 degrees Celsius.
+Heat pump installation is not advisable in RECs zone 4 or Zone 3’s colder regions.
+Zones 1 and 2 are generally warm enough to enable the efficient operation of heat pumps.
+The yearly ambient temperature should equal or be greater than 19 degrees Celsius.

 How much does a heat pump cost?

 The price varies depending on your needs and location, but you can expect to pay between $2500 and $5500 for the unit.
 However bear in mind that other factors have a significant impact on this number, making it indefinite.

 To understand how much a solar heat pump costs and what factors may affect heat pump cost, keep an eye on the following factors.